Less-Toxic 🦷 Toothpaste, Toothbrushes, & Floss

 Another good kids electric brush is Jack n Jill.
 Amazon Associates link: https://amzn.to/3VquOL3

-Floss: Radius Amazon affiliate link: https://amzn.to/3ogXKXl or Desert Essence.
+Floss: Radius Amazon link: https://amzn.to/3ogXKXl or Desert Essence.
 I greatly prefer Radius.
 Almost all other brands contain PFAS chemicals.
 To make it easier with kids, you can get reusable floss pick devices to use with regular floss (Affiliates link: https://amzn.to/3CXjptn).
+Flossing the back teeth at night is most important.

-Toothpaste for Kids: For kids up until age 4, no toothpaste is recommended because of the propensity of swallowing it; just water is fine.
+For kids up until age 4, no toothpaste is recommended because of the propensity of swallowing it; just water is fine.
 You can also try straight coconut oil, especially for kids who won’t like the taste of baking soda.
 A successful idea I had is to put it into a “Squeezey Snacker” silicone squeeze bottle to make it easier to put on a toothbrush (as long as it doesn’t get too cold and hardened).
 Amazon affiliate link: https://amzn.to/3tV1m4I.

-For ready made kid toothpastes, if I had to recommend one it would be Radius, although the ingredients aren’t perfect at least there’s no significant hazards: https://amzn.to/3Pn5fJC.
+Radius used to be an ok choice for kids toothpaste but they recently added citric acid (and their website may not yet reflect this): https://amzn.to/3Pn5fJC.
 In the past I used Jack n Jill for a while for my toddler because it doesn’t have ingredients risky for lead, which was my foremost concern because at her age, kids end up swallowing most of it.
 They have great flavors.
 But I stopped using it because it contains citric acid that the company says is derived from corn.
 But that means that mold was probably used for the fermentation process.
 If she would use just coconut oil I would do that, but she doesn’t like it.
-I have since switched back to just water.
+I then switched back to just water.
 What I might try is making a DIY toothpaste with coconut oil, baking soda, and some kind of flavoring… maybe vanilla or monk fruit ?
 I’ve also heard that a tiny amount of castor oil can be used.

 Nutrition for Healthy Teeth: